CSWCSS-Chi-Article/.github/profile/README.md

 # CSWCSS_ChiArticle

 ## Introduction
   Chi_Article was designed under the strong and powerful leadership of Chinese language department.
-It is clearly a great success as a decentralized web application developed by CSWCSS.
+It is clearly a great success as a self-developed web application by CSWCSS students.

 ## Current Version
   Beta v0.6